nicolasduminil/50-shades-of-rest/async-clients/README.md

 <p style="text-align: center;">Listing 3.5: The class Callback</p>

 Very few things have changed here, if any, compared to the preceding version.

+> ** _NOTE:_ In order to reuse the same unit test scenarii in different subprojects while avoiding the code duplication, a shared subproject named `common-tests` has been provided.
+The class `BaseNonBlockingJava8` captures the code shown in the Listing 3.4 above and becomes the base class of all the ones implementing the same test strategy.

 ### JAX-RS 2.1: Asynchronously invoking REST services